-- 2.1.
-The winning individual is the Athlete with the lowest total of penalty points, after adding together, for each Athlete, the penalty points incurred.
-If there is equality of scores: - 2.2.
-The best Cross Country score including faults at obstacles and time penalties. - 2.3 If there is still equality, the classification is decided in favour of the Athlete whose Cross Country time was closest to the optimum time. - 2.4 If there is still equality, the Athlete with the best Jumping score (time & obstacles). - 2.5 If there is still equality, the Athlete with the best time (fastest) in the Jumping Test. - 2.6 If there is still equality, the classification will be decided in favour of the Athlete with the best total of the Collective Marks in the Dressage Test. - 2.7 If there is still equality the tie will remain in the Final Classification.
+- 2.1 The winning individual is the Athlete with the lowest total of penalty points, after adding together, for each Athlete, the penalty points incurred.
+If there is equality of scores: - 2.2 The best Cross Country score including faults at obstacles and time penalties. - 2.3 If there is still equality, the classification is decided in favour of the Athlete with the highest positive Dressage points - 2.4 If there is still equality, the classification is decided in favour of the Athlete whose Cross Country time was closest to the optimum time. - 2.5 If there is still equality, the Athlete with the best Jumping score (time & obstacles). - 2.6 If there is still equality, the Athlete with the best time (fastest) in the Jumping Test. - 2.7 If there is still equality, the classification will be decided in favour of the Athlete with the best total of the Collective Marks in the Dressage Test. - 2.8 If there is still equality the tie will remain in the Final Classification.